“The West should continue to provide moral and political support for the protests in Iran”

 What is the background to the protests in Iran?

-“When her body was to be buried in her Kurdistan hometown, hundreds of demonstrators gathered and started shouting slogans against the regime.
+“When her body was to be buried in her Kurdistan hometown, hundreds of demonstrators gathered and started shouting anti-regime slogans.
 Shortly after, protests broke out in other parts of Iranian Kurdistan, to condemn the murder of Jina”, Eliassi continues.

 “Jina was treated in this brutal way because she was a woman, Kurd, and from the working class.
 Her tombstone reads: ‘Dearest Jina, you will never die!
 Your name will be a symbol!’
 These words have become a fact and her name is now a symbol for the Islamic regime’s oppression of women and minorities”, Eliassi explains.